-I mentioned in my previous post that I was cheating a little with my hobby for this month, as board games is a hobby of both mine & Evil Husband.
+I mentioned in my previous post that I was cheating a little with my hobby for this month, as board games are a hobby of both mine & Evil Husband.
 A few years ago, Evil Husband and I would retreat to our nightly gaming, T.V., or sleeping ritual, separately.
-The toll of working, parenting and generally being an adult had forced us into a routine of dinner, chores, an hour or so of quiet time after the kid went to bed, then sleep.
-I remembered the days of when Evil Husband and I were dating and the nights spent playing random card games, or Euchre with friends and how much fun we had.
+The toll of working, parenting, and generally being an adult had forced us into a routine of dinner, chores, an hour or so of quiet time after the kid went to bed, then sleep.
+I remembered the days when Evil Husband and I were dating and the nights spent playing random card games or Euchre with friends and how much fun we had.
 I was looking for something we could enjoy together and stumbled across some postings about “modern” board games.
 I was honestly surprised at what board games are out there now.

 For most people, the board games they think of are games like Monopoly, Risk, or Clue.
 But, there is such a vast world of board games out there nowadays, that there is literally a game out there for everyone.
-I will focus primarily on two player games, as that is what the majority of our collection consists of.
+I will focus primarily on two-player games, as that is what the majority of our collection consists of.

 We decided the games we pick to feature this month will be one of the following:

 This post contains affiliate links.
 This means I may receive commissions for purchases made through links in this post.
 For more information, please see my disclaimer here.